Monroe Owen Appraisal, Inc. understands the special needs of estate executors

 Monroe Owen Appraisal, Inc. will provide an well-founded report, which will provide an executor definite facts and numbers that will exceed IRS and revenue agency requirements.
 You need not stress over anything, because Monroe Owen Appraisal, Inc. will be there to stand by our appraisals if they are ever refuted.

-Opinions of value displayed in documents provided to the revenue authorities definitely should be backed by a comprehensive report as to how the appraiser acquired his conclusions.
+Opinions of value used in documents filed with the the IRS and IN state agencies absolutely should be supported by an accurate report as to how the appraiser came to his conclusions.